What we talk about when we talk about physics problem solving: Lesson One: Confidence

-\item Physics problems often initially strike us as impossible to solve, leading to a great deal of stress.
-We struggle to make sense of the wording of the problem, to visualize the system, to discern relevant and irrelevant information, and to identify applicable physical principles.
-However, after solving countless physics problems that initially appeared overwhelming, we begin to develop a sense of confidence in our problem-solving abilities, both within and beyond the physics classroom.
-Indeed, when we come across real-world problems that initially feel overwhelming, {\bf physics problem solving can teach us not to let first impressions of a problem daunt us}.
-After all, in the context of problem solving, perhaps one of the least useful states is being overwhelmed: it turns off our sense of focus and curiosity, disabling two of our main skills for solving problems in the world.\footnote{A wonderful example of what can be accomplished when someone is not overwhelmed by a problem is the story of the American mathematician George Dantzig.
+Physics problems often strike us as impossible at first, provoking stress and self-doubt.
+We struggle to make sense of the wording, visualize the system, distinguish relevant from irrelevant details, and identify which physical principles apply.
+Yet after working through countless problems that initially seemed overwhelming, we begin to develop confidence in our ability to find a way forward---both within and beyond the physics classroom.
+When we later encounter real-world problems that feel similarly daunting, {\bf physics problem solving reminds us not to let first impressions discourage us.} After all, few mental states are less useful to a problem solver than feeling overwhelmed: it shuts down focus and curiosity, disabling two of our most powerful tools for making sense of the world.\footnote{A wonderful example of what can be accomplished when someone is not overwhelmed by a problem is the story of the American mathematician George Dantzig.
 As a graduate student, Dantzig once arrived late to a statistics lecture, and assumed that the two problems written on the board were homework problems.
 When he handed in solutions to the problems a few days later, his professor informed him that he had just solved two previously unsolved statistics problems.}